John Rodgers (naval officer, born 1772): First Barbary War

 Placed in command of USS John Adams on May 3 of the following year, Rodgers was ordered to sail for Tripoli to patrol its surrounding waters for three weeks, joining USS Constitution and USS President, along with a number of other vessels.
 Upon his arrival he immediately approached the harbor fortifications of Tripoli and engaged the gunboats and batteries defending the city.
 During this time he also pursued and boarded several neutral ships that were attempting to bring grain and other supplies to Tripoli, the inhabitants of which were facing starvation and other difficulties because of the blockade.
 After twelve days John Adams encountered the Tripolian vessel Meshboha, bearing 20 guns, which Rodgers engaged and captured.
 The Tripolian vessel previously had been blockaded at Gibraltar and was carrying a load of military supplies to Tripoli.
 His brilliant record fighting the corsairs won Rodgers appointment as commodore of the Mediterranean Squadron in May 1805.
 Since Commodore James Barron's health at this time had deteriorated, it was practically impossible for Barron to maintain command of the squadron.
 Receiving a letter dispatched to him by USS Essex on May 22, Rodgers assumed command of the squadron consisting of the ships Constitution, President, Constellation, Enterprise, Essex, Siren, Argus, Hornet, Vixen, Nautilus, and Franklin, together with a number of gunboats (including No. 5) and bomb vessels.
 Rodgers was thus in command of the largest American squadron to assemble in the Mediterranean until the twentieth century.
 The blockading force was so overwhelming that, after much deliberation and appeals from the Dey, a peace treaty with Tripoli was negotiated by the end of July.

 When news of the treaty reached Washington D.C. in the fall of 1805, President Thomas Jefferson ordered all of the ships home with the exception of a frigate and two smaller supporting vessels.
 Before returning home, Rodgers sailed to Malta and Syracuse to close down military hospitals and settle accounts.
 He stopped to pay a visit to the Dey of Algiers, who had learned of the US treaty with Tripoli, and extended every courtesy to Rodgers, allowing him to be armed in his presence.
 In a letter to the Secretary of the Navy, Benjamin Stoddert, Rodgers later wrote "I am the first Christian that has ever been permitted to visit the Dey of Algiers with sidearms...."

 Other service

 A year later, Rodgers returned to the United States to take command of the New York Flotilla.
-After the Embargo Act against Great Britain was passed by Congress at the close of 1807, Rodgers commanded operations along the Atlantic coast enforcing its provisions.
+After the Embargo Act of 1807 against trade with the British Empire was passed by Congress at the close of 1807, Rodgers commanded operations along the Atlantic coast enforcing its provisions.